Duress in English law: Criminal law

 This approach has been adopted by the judiciary, most notably by the House of Lords in R v H [2004] 2 WLR 335:

 Defences that the accused has been set up and allegations of duress, which used to at one time to be rare, have multiplied.
 We wish to alert judges to the need to scrutinise applications for disclosure of details about informants with very great care.

 The prosecution's difficulty was at one time the greater when the issue of duress had not been raised by the defence until the trial was under way.
 To counter these problems, the Law Commission (1993 at paras 33–34) recommended that the burden of proof be shifted to the defendant to establish duress on the balance of probabilities.
 Since then there has been no specific enactment relating to duress but Section 5 of the Criminal Procedure and Investigations Act 1996, c.25, provides that the defence must serve on the Court and the prosecution the nature of the accused's defence in general terms, and the matters in issue.
-This would seem to apply to the defence of duress, and in R v Tyrell and others 2004 EWCA Crim 3279, there had been a specific, although late, reliance upon the defence.
+This would seem to apply to the defence of duress, and in R v Tyrell and others, there had been a specific, although late, reliance upon the defence.